 There is widespread awareness of the need to reduce dependence on fossil fuels and an encouragement to increase the generation and use of renewable energy.
-The UK Government has a legal obligation in relation to generating renewable energy and to reach net zero emissions by 2050.
-Stratford on Avon District Council declared a Climate and Ecological Emergency in July 2019, with the Climate Change Action Programme targeting installation of 730MW capacity by 2030.
+The UK Government has committed to generating renewable energy, requiring over 3GW per year to reach Net Zero emissions by 2050.
+Stratford-on-Avon District Council declared a Climate Emergency in July 2019, with the Climate Change Action Programme targeting installation of 730MW capacity by 2030.

 The proposed solar park will make an important contribution.
-The proposed installed capacity will be 25MWp and to provide some context, that will be enough electricity to power 5,623 homes annually, equivalent to 9% of homes in the district and save 5,914 tonnes of CO2 a year.
+The proposed installed capacity is expected to be 25MWp which is enough electricity to power 5,623 homes annually, equivalent to 9% of homes in the district and save 5,379 tonnes of CO2 a year.

 Construction and Traffic

 It is proposed to access the site off the B4087 using an existing field access, modified to safely allow vehicles to enter and exit.
 A temporary construction compound would be formed just inside the access.
 Once construction is completed (estimated to take a maximum of 16 weeks) there will be minimal traffic during the operational period as the equipment needs only to be checked once or twice a month.

 A desk-based heritage assessment has confirmed that there are no Scheduled Ancient Monuments within the site or within a 1 Km radius of the site.
-There was a possibility of the site having WW2 aircraft crash remains but none were found from a geophysical survey.
-However, an area to the east of the site was identified as potentially having some interest dating back to Roman times, and it has therefore been excluded from the solar farm area.
+The field closest to the conservation area of Newbold Pacey was removed from the design at an early stage.
+A geophysical survey then identified an area to the north east of the site as potentially having some interest dating back to Roman times, and it has therefore been excluded from the solar farm area.

 Landscape and Wildlife

-The Elms Farm site is primarily in arable use and fields have surrounding hedgerows.
-These hedgerows will be retained as part of the proposed development, and a stand-off from hedgerow habitat will be integrated into the construction proposals, In addition, the scheme will be designed to include additional habitat and extend the range of habitat types on the site.
-New tree and shrub planting will provide landscape enhancement and additional biodiversity corridors.
+The Elms Farm site is primarily in arable use and fields have established hedgerows.
+These hedgerows will be retained as part of the proposed development, and a stand-off from hedgerow habitat will be integrated into the construction proposals.
+In addition, the proposals include additional habitats and extend the range of habitat types on the site.
+New tree, shrub and wildflower planting will provide landscape enhancement and additional biodiversity corridors.

 Within the solar PV area, a new grassland will be created and maintained to increase floristic diversity.
 This will help to increase pollen and nectar availability with consequent benefits for bees and other insects.